Amir-Mohammadi/Q1ORM/README.md

 ---

-# 4. Connect to SQLite
+# 4. Connect to Database

 SQLite is the simplest way to start.